Break (work): Finland

 In Finland, works breaks are guaranteed by both the Finnish Working Hours Act as well as by collective agreements.
 Workplaces with collective agreements may differ from the break standards set by the Working Hours Act.
 Under the Working Hours Act, workers who work for 6 or more hours a day are entitled to a break of 1 hour at minimum.
 A worker can make an agreement with their employer to take a shorter break, but the break cannot be shorter than 30 minutes.
 Workers are free to leave their workplaces during their breaks.
-Workers working for more than 10 hours in a single day must be given a 30 minute break after the first 8 hours.
+Workers working for more than 10 hours in a single day must be given a 30-minute break after the first 8 hours.

 France

-In France, adult workers are entitled to a 20 minute break for every 6 hours worked.
+In France, adult workers are entitled to a 20-minute break for every 6 hours worked.
 Longer breaks may be established through collective agreements.
 Workers are permitted to leave their workplaces during their breaks.

 Japan

-In Japan, workers are entitled to a 45 minute break for every 6 hours worked and a 1 hour break for every 8 hours worked.
+In Japan, workers are entitled to a 45-minute break for every 6 hours worked and a 1-hour break for every 8 hours worked.

 Netherlands

 In the Netherlands, the Working Hours Act grants workers 30 minutes of unpaid break time if they work for over 5.5 hours, which may also be taken in two 15 minute breaks.
-Workers are granted a 45 minute break if they work for over 10 hours, which may also be taken in 15 minute intervals.
+Workers are granted a 45-minute break if they work for over 10 hours, which may also be taken in 15 minute intervals.
 Longer breaks may be established through collective agreements.

 Norway

 In Norway, workers are entitled to a work break if they work for 5.5 hours.
-For every 8 hours, a worker is entitled to a 30 minute break.
+For every 8 hours, a worker is entitled to a 30-minute break.
 If the workplace does not have a break room, the break must be paid.
 If a worker works more than 2 hours after their regular hours, they are entitled to a paid 30 minute break.

+Spain

+In Spain, workers are entitled to a 15-minute break if their workday exceeds 6 hours.
+This break is known as pausa del bocadillo (sandwich break) in blue-collar jobs, or pausa del desayuno (breakfast break) in white-collar jobs.

+Jobs with office business hours usually offer an additional one-hour break for lunch (so the standard working time is from 9:00 am to 6:00 pm), however, this pause is not paid.